cyndinz/just4fun/MakeYourTeamsStatusAlwaysAlive.md

 <h1>How to Keep Status Always Available and Green on Microsoft Teams</h1>

-1. Right-click on your desktop, hover up to new, and choose “Text Document“.
+1. Open run dialog by pressing win + R keys
-2. Notepad will now be up, simply copy the Virtual Basic script (VBS) below and paste it into your notepad.
+2. Run your Notepad then simply copy the Virtual Basic script (VBS) below and paste it into your notepad.

 ```
 Set objShell = CreateObject("WScript.Shell")